alberttwong/opendatalakehouse/README.md

 # Data Lakehouse Readiness Score

-The Data Lakehouse Readiness Score is a quantitative measure that assesses a database's vendor support of Apache Iceberg, Apache Hudi and Delta Lake using a data catalog like Hive Metastore (HMS), Glue, Iceberg REST Catalog, or Unity Catalog.
+The Data Lakehouse Readiness Score is a quantitative measure that assesses a database's vendor support of Apache Iceberg, Apache Hudi and Delta Lake using a data catalog like Hive Metastore (HMS), Glue, Snowflake Catalog, or Unity Catalog.
 Some of the raw data to create the score can be found at https://github.com/sundeck-io/tableformats.

 |                        | Table Format | Catalog           | Score |
 | ---------------------- | ------------ | ----------------- | ----- |